• Welcome

 Year 6 Graduation

-At the end of the sixth year, our tauira celebrate their time at Ritimana with a graduation party.
+At the end of their sixth year, our tauira celebrate their time at Ritimana with a graduation ceremony and party.
 This is organised by the whānau of the graduates and all whānau are welcome to attend.
 This is one event not to be missed.

 Why Our Tamariki Like Te Whānau Whāriki